|Eleanor Taylor Bland Crime Fiction Writers of Color Award|

 Eleanor Taylor Bland was a pioneer in crime fiction.
 In 1992 the first in a series of crime fiction novels that feature Marti MacAlister, an African American female police detective who works and resides in a Midwestern American town that closely resembles Bland’s own adopted home town, Waukegan, Illinois, was published.
 Bland also published several works of short crime fiction and edited a collection titled Shades of Black: Crime and Mystery Stories by African-American Authors (2004).
 When she passed away in 2010, she was one of the most prolific African American authors in the genre.
 With Marti MacAlister, Bland created an enduring and much beloved heroine who went against the grain of perpetuated stereotypes related to African American women in much of U.S. popular culture.

 Although Bland focused primarily in her work on stories about African American characters and their lives, bringing both complexities and comforts of familiarity to her readership, she also included in-depth interactions with other kinds of characters that reflect the broad spectrum of identities that is U.S. society.
 Bland saw crime fiction as an especially accessible literary vehicle for bringing into the genre characters that before her work had been peripheral to or simply missing from the genre.
 She understood that crime fiction could continue over time broadening its appeal to new reading audiences by opening its doors to the kinds of characters, societal situations and perspectives, and potential for creativity that authors of color would bring.To Be Announced.
-Applications will be accepted after XXXXX 1, 2017.
-Deadline for applications is XXXXX 1, 2017.
-The winner will be selected and announced by XXXXX, X, 2017.
-DOWNLOAD THE 2017 FLYER (to be added)
+Applications will be accepted after April 15, 2017.
+Deadline for applications is June 15, 2017.
+The winner will be selected and announced by August 1, 2017.
+DOWNLOAD THE 2017 FLYER

 Requirements for application: